 Essential Oil Shelf Life and Storage

-At Aromatics International we ensure that an oil’s expected shelf life and batch distillation dates can be found on each oil’s description page.
-We also label the specific batch number on each bottle of oil so that you know exactly which batch that oil is from and can see when it was distilled (along with other specific info regarding that batch).
+At Aromatics International we ensure that an essential oil’s expected shelf life and batch distillation dates can be found on each oil’s description page.
+We also label the specific batch number on each bottle of essential oil so that you know exactly which batch that essential oil is from and can see when it was distilled (along with other specific info regarding that batch).
 With this information, you’ll be able to determine when the estimated expiration date will be for every one of the oils and carriers we carry.

 Shelf life: 3 years